aspushkarev/OTUS-gradiend-descent/README.md

-My course project in OTUS for the course Mathematics for Data Science.
+# My course project in OTUS for the course Math for Data Science.
-Implementing the Gradient Descent Algorithm in Machine Learning
+Them Implementing the Gradient Descent Algorithm in Machine Learning